open-wa/wa-automate-nodejs/README.md

 client.onAck((msg:any) => console.log(msg.id.toString(),msg.body,msg.ack))
 ```

+ack represents the acknoledgement state, of which there are 3.

+1 => Message Sent (1 tick)
+2 => Message Received by Recipient (2 ticks)
+3 => Message Read Receipt Confirmed (2 blue ticks)

+Note: You won't get 3 if the recipient has read receipts off.

 ## Managing multiple sessions at once

 With v1.2.4, you can now run multiple sessions of sulla-hotfix in the same 'app'.
 This allows you to do interesting things for example: